roq-trading/roq-api/README.md

 Features

-* Open sourced interface (no need to sign an NDA).
+* Open source interface (no need to sign an NDA to access or use).
 * Permissive license (anyone is free to copy and use for whatever purpose).
 * Unified interface for all markets.
-* Design is strongly inspired by standards (e.g. FIX) and implementations used by major exchanges (e.g. CME).
+* Design is strongly inspired by standards and specific implementations used by major exchanges.
 * Allocation-free message decoding supported.
-* Auto-generated code.
+* Auto-generated code based on schemas.
-* Strongly typed events.
+* Strongly typed messages (events).
-* fmt support.
+* Asynchronous interfaces and implementations.
-* c++ interface for ultra low latency.
+* c++ for ultra low latency.
-* flatbuffers interface for non latency sensitive applications.
+* flatbuffers when latency is not a concern.
-* fmt support (c++).

 > Note!
-This project does **not** contain the c++ implementation of the
+This project does **not** contain the implementation of the c++
 > interfaces.
-The primary reason is that the implementation of the ultra low
+This is due to the ultra low latency communication protocol
-> latency communication protocol is closed source.
+> being closed source.

 Direct third-party dependencies